-LifeMiles is one of the most useful frequent flyer programs out there, in my opinion, given that they frequently sell miles at a discount, and have great award redemption rates.
-So they’re often my go-to program for booking premium cabin Star Alliance awards.
+LifeMiles is one of the most useful frequent flyer programs out there, in my opinion, given that the program frequently sells miles at a discount, and has great award redemption rates.
+That’s why LifeMiles is often my go-to program for booking premium cabin Star Alliance awards.

-At the moment LifeMiles is running a sale on award redemptions, where they’re offering up to 33% off select redemptions.
+At the moment LifeMiles is running a sale on award redemptions, where members can receive up to 30% off select redemptions.

-This promotion is valid for redemptions between February 11 and March 12, 2020, though it’s fine if you actually travel on subsequent dates (all that matters is that you book by then).
+This promotion is only valid for redemptions through October 11, 2021, though you can plan travel for any dates in the future (all that matters is that you book during the promotion period).

 The discount is valid for travel between specific city pairs, and you can find all the eligible markets at this link.
-There are all kinds of city pairs, in economy, business class, and first class.
+There are all kinds of city pairs, in economy and business class.

 Not only can you get a discount when redeeming LifeMiles, but you can also get a great discount when buying LifeMiles.

-At the moment LifeMiles is offering a 140% bonus on purchased miles through OMAAT, which is a great deal.
-If you max out the bonus you can purchase miles for as little as 1.375 cents each (and potentially even less, factoring in credit card rewards).
+At the moment LifeMiles is offering a 150% bonus on purchased miles, which is a great deal.
+With this you could purchase miles for as little as 1.32 cents each (and potentially even less, factoring in credit card rewards).

-To take advantage of it you need to register for the 140% bonus promotion, and then you should immediately see the increased bonus when you try to buy LifeMiles.
+To take advantage of the best version of this offer you need to register, and then you should immediately see the improved version when you try to buy LifeMiles.
 Make sure you see the correct bonus when you go to buy miles.

 LifeMiles processes mileage purchases directly, meaning that buying miles with the program qualifies as airfare spending, which I almost view as a further discount on purchased LifeMiles.
 Therefore you’ll want to consider using one of the following cards for your purchase, since they offer the following bonus miles for airfare spending: